There's an art and a science to getting your message out. Here are six tips to help your next email campaign be great!

 - List Growth Rate

-The tips above may seem simple enough, but email is an art and a science.
-Focus on both the right-brain and the left-brain approaches to improve your email for marketing.
+The tips above may seem simple enough, but perfecting an email is both an art and a science.
+Focus on utilizing both a right-brain and a left-brain approach to improve your email for marketing.